Mission and History of CHSSC

 In 1973, Paul Louie, William Mason, and Paul De Falla brought together people of various backgrounds in a one-day conference focused on the Chinese in Southern California.
 This meeting energized the community so much that after two years of networking and planning, the founding meeting of the Chinese Historical Society of Southern California was held on November 1, 1975 in the basement of Cathay Bank in L.A.
 Chinatown.

 Throughout its history, CHSSC has been one of the most active historical societies and Chinese American grassroots organizations in Los Angeles.
 For almost four decades, there have been countless Wednesday night lectures, fundraising dinners, momentous field trips, incredible publications, and many other special projects and activities.
-CHSSC has organized national conferences and annual flag units leading the local Chinatown New Year Parades.
+CHSSC has organized a national conference and annual flag units leading the local Chinatown New Year Parades.
 Today, we proudly own and operate the Chinatown Visitors and Heritage Center on Bernard Street with a working Archive Center.
 Our special partners include Friends of the Chinatown Library and Friends of the Chinese American Museum, and our list of achievements are impressive.
 The society has reason to be proud of its growth and development!